caishuyao/caishuyao/README.md

 - 👋 Hi, I’m @caishuyao
 - 👀 I’m interested in coding.
 Being a full stack developer, from javascript to java.
 - 🌱 I’m currently learning data science.
-Like machine learning, deep learning, python and so on.
+Machine learning, deep learning, python and so on.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.  my gmail account：   caishuyao